Brockhurst: Historic Georgian House in Guernsey (c.1740)

 20th Century Stewards of Brockhurst Guernsey

 The McCave family purchased Brockhurst in the 1920s, running a successful seed and fertilizer business that contributed to Guernsey's agricultural heritage.
 During WWII, the house was requisitioned for military administrative use, but the McCaves stayed on site and their agricultural expertise helped islanders cultivate vital crops during the occupation.
-Later, the Curry family (of electrical goods fame) modernized aspects of the property while preserving its historic character in Guernsey.
+Later, Dennis Curry (1912–2001) — chairman of the Currys retail chain from 1967 to 1984, and a Cambridge-educated geologist, visiting professor at University College London, and Fellow of the Geological Society who donated 90,000 fossil specimens to the Natural History Museum — purchased Brockhurst in 1974/75.
+A man his peers described as “a remarkable polymath,” he modernized aspects of the property while preserving its historic character.

 Brockhurst Guernsey: Restoration & Preservation